 10103 Montague St.

-Serves fresh seafood dishes including Poached Sea Bass, Lobster Gruyere Grilled Cheese, and a Seafood Omelet.
-Fun patio for people watching while enjoying live music.
+Serves fresh seafood dishes including Lobster Sardo, Lobster Gruyere Grilled Cheese and a seafood omelet, plus bottomless champagne.
+Fun patio for people-watching while enjoying live music.

 2425 N. Rocky Point Dr.

-Enjoy gorgeous views of the Bay while indulging in a buffet with raw bar, carving, and omelet stations.
-Also includes chef’s selection of made to order small plates and unlimited Mimosas.
+Enjoy gorgeous views of the bay while indulging in a buffet with raw bar and pastry and omelet stations.
+Also includes chef’s selection of made-to-order small plates and unlimited mimosas.

 Ella’s Americana Folk Art Café